Gilgamesh: The Opera

 Ms. Attisha combines her expertise as a consultant and writer to support communities and organizations.
 With a background in English literature and a master’s degree in public administration, she has successfully facilitated numerous grants and managed administrative processes for nonprofit organizations and enterprises.

-Legacy Collection Sponsorship for Gilgamesh Opera
+Legacy Collection Sponsorship for Gilgamesh: The Opera

 Be a part of the Gilagmesh legacy by supporting this epic venture.
 See the quick links below for availability and to learn how to sponsor.